Septic 2 Sewer banner

 Construction Status

-This project is currently under construction.
+The contractor will complete cleanup and restoration within the right-of-way and at individual homes after all the sewer connections have been completed.
 The original substantial completion date was April 2025; the new substantial completion date is approximately September 2025.

 Project Information